Skip to main content Go to Site Map

 Overview

-This exciting new course will teach you how to use Plasticity, an upcoming CAD Modelling software popular among independent 3D printers and designers, and you'll be guided to take your ideas from a simple concept and turn them into 3D printable designs.
+This exciting new course will teach you how to use Blender, a powerful and widely used 3D modelling application popular with independent designers, artists, and makers.
+You’ll be guided through the process of taking your ideas from a simple concept and turning them into fully realised, 3D-printable designs.

 To book your place today, simply click the 'Book Now' button to be taken to AUB's secure online store, where you can complete your booking.
 You can also sign up to our newsletter for short course updates.